 Drones are increasingly used in firefighting operations for various tasks, such as providing real-time situational awareness, mapping the fire perimeter, and identifying hot spots.
 Equipped with thermal imaging cameras, drones can also detect people and animals in need of rescue, enabling firefighters to respond more quickly and effectively.

-Firefighting drones can be utilized in a variety of situations to provide valuable aerial support, including:
+Utilizing drones in firefighting situations can provide valuable aerial support, including:

 Situational Awareness